 (a) Horizontally beyond the affected area identified in the permit; and

 (b) Vertically into overlying or underlying aquifers.

 Section 2.
 Monitoring.
-(1) Each permittee who conducts in situ processing activities shall monitor the quality and quantity of surface and groundwater and the subsurface flow and storage characteristics, in a manner approved by the cabinet under 405 KAR 18:110, to measure changes in the quantity and quality of water in surface and groundwater systems in the permit area and in adjacent areas.
+(1) Each permittee who conducts in situ processing activities shall monitor the quality and quantity of surface and groundwater and the subsurface flow and storage characteristics, in a manner approved by the cabinet under 405 KAR 18:110, to measure changes in the quantity and quality of water in surface and groundwater systems in the permit area, shadow area, and in adjacent areas.